 Gut Health Begins at Birth

-Our first “inoculation” of beneficial bacteria occurs as our eyes, nose, lips, and mouth slide through our mother’s birth canal.
-This transfer of bacteria that occurs provides the initial colonies that quickly begin to populate the respiratory, urogenital, and gastrointestinal tracts.
+Our first “inoculation” of good gut bacteria occurs as our eyes, nose, lips, and mouth slide through our mother’s birth canal.
+This transfer of flora plants the "seed" for the initial colonies that begin to populate the respiratory, urogenital, and gastrointestinal tracts.
 More and more babies are being deprived of this initial inoculation thanks to rising cesarean section rates.
-In 1965, when cesarean section rates were first measured in this country, the surgery accounted for 4.5% of all births.
-By 2002, that number rose to 27% and by 2009, it was 34%.
+In 1965, when cesarean section rates were first measured in this country, the surgery accounted for 4.5 percent of all births.
+By 2002, that number rose to 27 percent and by 2009, it was 34 percent.

 The second inoculation comes from colostrum, the “first milk” expressed for the first few days following birth.
-Babies that aren’t breastfed or born vaginally start with a huge disadvantage when it comes to establishing their microflora.
+Babies who aren’t breastfed or born vaginally start with a huge disadvantage when it comes to establishing their microflora.
+(Learn more about the development of the microbiome in infancy.)

-Since all of us are past that stage, though, we need to concentrate on other factors that have been contributing to the decline in both diversity and numbers (sometimes total eradication of some species) of our microflora.
-It’s pretty obvious how most of these can destroy beneficial bacteria, and the recommendation is to avoid them whenever possible.
+Since all of us are past that stage, though, we need to concentrate on other factors that contribute to the decline in both the diversity and the number (sometimes total eradication of some species) of bacteria in our gut.
+It’s pretty obvious how most of the following things can destroy good bacteria, and the recommendation is to avoid them whenever possible.

 - Antibiotic use.
 As opposed to probiotics (which means "for life"), antibiotics (which means "against life") indiscriminately destroy all bacteria in the body as a way of eliminating disease.
-Don't get me wrong: Antibiotics can be lifesavers.
+Don't get me wrong, antibiotics can be lifesavers.
 When used prudently and properly—when nothing else will work—they can be very effective.
-But most people who take antibiotics never make any effort afterward to re-populate their body with beneficial bacteria.
+But most people who take antibiotics never make any effort afterward to restore their good bacteria when the course of medication ends.

 - Chlorinated drinking water.
 Drinking chlorinated water can make it almost impossible to maintain ideal bacterial flora in the gastrointestinal (GI) tract because chlorine kills all bacteria, regardless of whether they are good or bad.